Q&A with the Ringleader of the World Famous Clown Motel

 Nevada: Clown Capital of the USA?
 It’s a colorful claim, and it might even be true—thanks, especially, to a certain clown-themed accommodation that houses somewhere north of 3,200 clown figurines and works of art in its lobby alone.

-Whether people are really into the red-nosed characters or simply want a dose of offbeat fun in their travels, they flock here from all over the world to experience a town that is home to more pieces of clown memorabilia than people.
+Whether people are really into the red-nosed characters or simply want stay the night at bona fide Uncommon Overnighter, they flock here from all over the world to experience a town that is home to more pieces of clown memorabilia than people.

 So!
-In honor of International Clown Week, we sat down with Hame Anand, manager (and, frequently, de facto spokesman) of The Clown Motel in Tonopah, NV to chat about the world-infamous accommodation, as well as its resident ghosts, art, and (of course) clowns.
+Back in August of 2022—during International Clown Week, no less—we sat down with Hame Anand, manager (and, frequently, de facto spokesman) of The Clown Motel in Tonopah, NV to chat about the world-infamous accommodation, as well as its resident ghosts, art, and (of course) clowns.
 Here’s how it went…

 This interview has been edited for length and clarity.